Richard Nixon Presidential Library and Museum: Presidential Museum

-Joint Operation with the National Archives
+Joint operation with the National Archives

 In January 2004, the United States Congress passed legislation that provided for the establishment of a federally-operated Nixon Presidential Library.
 Specifically, the legislation amended the Presidential Recordings and Materials Preservation Act of 1974, which mandated that Nixon's presidential materials were to remain in National Archives II facility in College Park, Maryland.
 Under this new legislation, over 30,000 presidential gifts as well as millions of presidential records were moved from College Park to Yorba Linda.

 In March 2005, the Nixon Foundation invited the National Archives to jointly operate the Nixon Library, and then-Archivist of the United States Allen Weinstein allowed for the Nixon Library to become the twelfth federally funded presidential library, operated and staffed by NARA, in conjunction with the Nixon Foundation.
-In April 2006, Weinstein appointed Timothy Naftali director of the NARA Library activities.
+In April 2006, Weinstein appointed Timothy Naftali as the inaugural director of the federal Nixon Presidential Library.
 On July 11, 2007, the Richard Nixon Presidential Library and Museum was officially welcomed into the federal presidential library system.

-Before the National Archives took over its management, the Nixon Library had been accused by several media outlets of glossing over Nixon's 1974 resignation with "whitewashed" exhibits.
+Before the National Archives took over its management, the Nixon Library had been accused by several media outlets of glossing over Nixon's 1974 resignation with "whitewashed" exhibits; Naftali himself later described the private library's original Watergate exhibit as presenting a partisan narrative that downplayed presidential wrongdoing and blamed Nixon's enemies for his downfall.
 In 2007, the National Archives removed the Watergate exhibit that had been in place for 17 years and, after three years of empty exhibit space, announced that the new exhibit was scheduled to open in July 2010.
-The Nixon Foundation objected to the proposed exhibit, specifically the process by which the proposed exhibit was crafted due to the fact that the Nixon Foundation was not consulted in the way that other presidential foundations are in similar situations.
+The Nixon Foundation objected to the proposed exhibit, specifically the process by which the proposed exhibit was crafted, due to the fact that the Nixon Foundation was not consulted in the way that other presidential foundations are in similar situations.
 The foundation filed a 158-page memorandum to the assistant archivist for presidential libraries expressing its dissatisfaction and NARA stated a committee would review the objection but gave no timeline for when that process would be concluded.
+According to Naftali, when the new exhibit neared completion in 2010, Archivist David Ferriero established an internal review board in response to pressure from Nixon loyalists, but ultimately overruled the board's recommendations and approved the exhibit.
 The exhibit opened on March 31, 2011.

-In November 2011, the director of the library, Tim Naftali, resigned his position.
-Michael Ellzey was appointed as Director by the Archivist of the United States, David Ferriero, on December 12, 2014.
-Ellzey officially began serving as Director on January 12, 2015.
+In November 2011, the director of the library, Timothy Naftali, resigned his position.
+In December 2014, Michael Ellzey was appointed as Director by the Archivist of the United States, David Ferriero.
+Ellzey began serving as Director in January 2015.
+In April 2023, Ellzey was succeeded as Director by Tamara Martin, the former California state archivist, who was appointed by Acting U.S. Archivist Debra Steidel Wall.